Daniel-Makhoba-Emmanuel/Full-stack-k8s-lab/Problems-and-solutions-faced.md

 ### Solution
 To solve this I made a config.yaml with a control plane and worker nodes.
 The old plane was deleted and this config.yaml deployed.
 The taint for the control-plane was then able to take effect and all workloads were deployed to the worker nodes.

+## 2. Too many Logs to monitor
+As the pod count kept on increasing, so had the difficulty when monitoring the logs in real time.

+### Solution
+I found a tool called kubetail that allows uses a web dashboard to to display all the logs in my cluster in real-time.
+I can filter logs by time, pod, namespace and node.
+And i can also switch between local and remote clusters making it ideal for porduction.
+I gave a breakdown on this here https://x.com/DanielMakhoba_E/status/1929112097272557761